Skip to main content

 Versioning Concept

-It is possible to define a different version of Flowable image that should be used.
-With this, you can also use different Flowable versions with the newest chart if necessary.
+You can also use different major/minor Flowable versions with the newest chart if necessary.
 The infrastructure provided by the chart should usually be compatible with older versions of the images, keep in mind though, that this is not guaranteed.

 The Flowable image tag version can be specified globally for all Flowable applications: To do this, the values.yaml needs the following content: